awinogradov/generator-bem-ng/README.md

 ### Paradigm

 AngularJS modules is BEM blocks.
 Controllers, routes, services, directives and etc. is BEM elements.
-Require elements in \*.deps.js file.
+Elements required in modules by \*.deps.js file.
+__levels usage__:

+- common.blocks - use for override blocks from connected libraries
+- service.blocks - use for new blocks on this service
+- application.blocks - use for AngularJS modules
+- server.blocks - use for NodeJS server modules

 ### Blocks techs